bump-scope

 The minimum alignment is controlled by the generic parameter const MIN_ALIGN: usize.
 By default, MIN_ALIGN is 1.

-Changing the minimum alignment to e.g. 4 makes it so allocations with the alignment of 4 don't need to align the bump pointer anymore.
-This will penalize allocations of a smaller alignment as their size now needs to be rounded up the next multiple of 4.
+For example changing the minimum alignment to 4 makes it so allocations with the alignment of 4 don't need to align the bump pointer anymore.
+This will penalize allocations whose sizes are not a multiple of 4 as their size now needs to be rounded up the next multiple of 4.

 GUARANTEED_ALLOCATED parameter?

-When GUARANTEED_ALLOCATED is true, the bump allocator is guaranteed to have at least one allocated chunk.
-This is usually the case unless you create it with Bump::unallocated.
+If GUARANTEED_ALLOCATED is true then the bump allocator is guaranteed to have at least one allocated chunk.
+This is usually the case unless it was created with Bump::unallocated.

 You need a guaranteed allocated Bump(Scope) to create scopes via scoped and scope_guard.
-You can convert a maybe unallocated Bump(Scope) into a guaranteed allocated one with into_guaranteed_allocated or as_guaranteed_allocated(_mut).
+You can convert a maybe unallocated Bump(Scope) into a guaranteed allocated one with guaranteed_allocated, guaranteed_allocated_ref, and guaranteed_allocated_mut.

-The point of this is so Bumps can be created without allocating memory and even const constructed when the feature nightly-const-refs-to-static is enabled.
-At the same time Bump's that have already allocated a chunk don't suffer runtime checks for entering scopes and creating checkpoints.
+The point of this is so Bumps can be created without allocating memory and even const constructed since rust version 1.83.
+At the same time Bumps that have already allocated a chunk don't suffer runtime checks for entering scopes and creating checkpoints.

 Testing